micazev/service-geocoding-worker/README.md

 2. Edit `.env` and fill in your API token and folder paths as needed.
    - `INPUT_DIR`: directory with JSON files to geocode
    - `PROCESSED_DIR`: directory where processed files will be moved
+   - `REPROCESS_DIR`: directory for items that could not be geocoded

 ## 📥 Input Fields